kumarshivesh/data-extractor/README.md

 # Data Extractor

-This project is a Django-based web application that allows users to upload Excel or CSV files, processes the data to generate a summary report, and sends the summary via email to specified recipients.
+This project is a Django-based web application that allows users to upload Excel or CSV files (download the sample data files from the repository `mock_data.xlsx` and `mock_data.csv`), processes the data to generate a summary report, and sends the summary via email to provided recipients by the user.
 The project is deployed on [Render](https://render.com/).

 ## Table of Contents
 - [Features](#features)